Opinion polling for the 2026 Russian legislative election: Pre-campaign polls

 Opinion polls conducted prior to the campaign and the announcement of the list of participating parties.
 Parties with more than 5% support of the whole electorate (enough to enter State Duma while not adjusting for likely voters) are given in bold.
 When a specific poll does not show a data figure for a party, the party's cell corresponding to that poll is shown empty.

+Polling firms that tend to inflate electoral rating of United Russia are colored in gray.
+Polling firms affiliated with Russian liberal opposition are colored in cyan.
+WCIOM and FOM firms are known for their connection to president Vladimir Putin and Presidential Administration of Russia with latter often inflating electoral rating of United Russia for the upcoming election.